targendaz2/bashpack/README.md

 # Bashpack

-A bundler for Bash.
+A bundler for Bash scripts.
 Think webpack or Rollup for Bash.

 ## Features